OleHolmNielsen/GPAW-benchmark-2023/README.md

 A software modules tool is a prerequisite, and the recommended tool is [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod).

-Brief Lmod installation instructions for CentOS 7 may be found in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#install-lmod.
+Brief Lmod installation instructions for EL8 may be found in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules#install-lmod.
 The root superuser may install the Lmod RPM by: